tardate/LittleArduinoProjects/BoldportClub/pcbmode/README.md

 I can't help thinking that improvements in tooling (especially WYSIWYG component selection and automated feedback of design changes) would make for something really powerful that I'd want to use for even *regular* designs.

-More comments perhaps once I've got my first PCBmodE boards back, and done another design or two..
+More comments perhaps once I've done another design or two..

 ## Credits and References